THC - Toronto Hemp Company - Online Head Shop

 For additional historical details about Toronto Hemp Company (THC), Toronto Compassion Centre (TCC) (formerly known as Medical Marijuana Resource Centre - MMRC), Sacred Seed, Vapor Central, Kindred Cafe, etc. as well as the articles that go along with the pictures found on this page (and many of the others on our website) please browse through the articles in our Archives.

 Thank you for your interest in our efforts, and hopefully for your support!
-Please feel free to share your thoughts or questions in our Forum, or via Email.
+Please feel free to share your thoughts or questions via Email.

 A 2005/05/09 National Post article ("With a Bong In His Heart") written about us tells much of the THC story quite nicely.